ONordander/pgvet/README.md

     ALTER TABLE pgcheck VALIDATE CONSTRAINT reference_fk;
     ```

-### many-alter-table
+### multiple-locks

 Enabled by default: 🗙

-Experimental: altering multiple tables in a single transaction can cause a deadlock if an application locks the same tables in a different order.
+Experimental: acquiring multiple locks in a single transaction can cause a deadlock if an application contends with the locks in a different order.

 Example: